Zeeman effect: Intermediate field for j = 1/2

 otherwise eigenvectors corresponding different eigenvalues of the Hamiltonian are the superpositions of states with different $F$ but equal $m_F$ (the only exceptions are $|F=I+1/2,m_F=\pm F \rangle$).

 Applications

 Astrophysics

 George Ellery Hale was the first to notice the Zeeman effect in the solar spectra, indicating the existence of strong magnetic fields in sunspots.
 Such fields can be quite high, on the order of 0.1 tesla or higher.
-Today, the Zeeman effect is used to produce magnetograms showing the variation of magnetic field on the Sun.
+Today, the Zeeman effect is used to produce magnetograms showing the variation of magnetic field on the Sun, and to analyze the magnetic field geometries in other stars.

 Laser cooling

 The Zeeman effect is utilized in many laser cooling applications such as a magneto-optical trap and the Zeeman slower.